Non-Convex Optimization with Spectral Radius Regularization: Algorithm Convergence Analysis

-We use confinement of $w$ to show that positive expected variations in $h$ between iterates are bounded by a constant times our learning rate $\alpha$ squared.
-Using Assumption 2 and the Quasi-Martingale Convergence Theorem, we show that $h_k$ converges almost surely.
-Then, we show that $\nabla h_k$ almost surely converges to zero.
-Our proof is based off \citepos{Bottou98on-linelearning} proof that stochastic gradient descent almost surely convergences.
-We provide more detailed proofs of Lemma \ref{Confinement} and Theorem \ref{Convergence} in Appendix \ref{A. SGD Convergence}.
+We use confinement of $w_k$ to show that positive expected variations in $g(w)$ between iterates are bounded by a constant times our learning rate squared $\alpha_k^2$.
+Using Assumption \ref{learning rate} and the Quasi-Martingale Convergence Theorem, we show that $g_k$ converges almost surely.
+Then, we show that $\nabla g_k$ almost surely converges to zero.
+Our proofs of Lemma \ref{Confinement} and Theorem \ref{Convergence} are based on \citepos{Bottou98on-linelearning} proof that SGD almost surely converges.